abhijeetkakade1234/StellarIDE/README.md

   - Clear and distinct highlighting for keywords, variables, and other code elements. *(Available)*

 - **Project Management**
-  - Organize and manage multiple Java projects with ease. *(comming soon)*
+  - Organize and manage multiple Java projects with ease. *(coming soon)*

 - **Built-in Terminal**
   - Access to a command-line interface directly within the IDE. *(comming soon)*